 - EcoBloom - Body Ecology's prebiotic dietary fiber supplement

-- Fructooligosaccharides (FOS), a subgroup of inulin, is also a prebiotic and is often added to dairy foods and baked goods.
+- Fructooligosaccharides (FOS), a subgroup of inulin, is also a prebiotic and is in, or added to, dairy foods and baked goods.
 It improves the taste and stimulates the growth of the beneficial bacteria, bifidobacteria.

 What Can Prebiotics Do For You?

-As heart disease becomes more widespread among men and women, new approaches to treatment and prevention that do not involve medications are proving to be effective and have the added benefit of being side effect free, unless you count improved health as a side effect!
+- Heart Health: Prebiotics have been shown to moderate cholesterol and triglyceride levels - both indicators of heart disease.
+Specifically, one study shows that inulin can reduce artherosclerosis, or hardening of the arteries, by 30%.
+As heart disease becomes more widespread among men and women, new approaches to treatment and prevention that do not involve medications are proving to be effective and have the added benefit of being side effect free (unless you count improved health as a side effect!).

 Think of a fish tank: to keep your fish healthy, you need to keep their environment clean and give them food.
 Microflora are very similar: they need water and prebiotics (food), and since they are anaerobic, they do not like oxygen.